ARRTOC: Adversarially Robust Real-Time Optimization and Control: Abstract

 \section{Abstract}

 Real-Time Optimization (RTO) plays a crucial role in the process operation hierarchy by determining optimal set-points for the lower-level controllers.
-However, these optimal set-points can become inoperable due to implementation errors, such as disturbances and noise, at the control layers.
-To address this challenge, in this paper, we present the Adversarially Robust Real-Time Optimization and Control (ARRTOC) algorithm.
-ARRTOC draws inspiration from adversarial machine learning, offering an online constrained Adversarially Robust Optimization (ARO) solution applied to the RTO layer.
-This approach identifies set-points that are both optimal and inherently robust to control layer perturbations.
-By integrating controller design with RTO, ARRTOC enhances overall system performance and robustness.
-Importantly, ARRTOC maintains versatility through a loose coupling between the RTO and control layers, ensuring compatibility with various controller architectures and RTO algorithms.
+However, at the control layer, these set-points may be difficult to track due to challenges in implementation as a result of disturbances, measurement noise, and actuator performance limitations.
+To address this, in this paper, we present the Adversarially Robust Real-Time Optimization and Control (ARRTOC) algorithm.
+ARRTOC addresses this issue by finding set-points which are both optimal and inherently robust to implementation errors at the control layers.
+ARRTOC draws inspiration from adversarial machine learning, offering a novel constrained Adversarially Robust Optimization (ARO) solution applied to the RTO layer.
+By integrating controller design with RTO, ARRTOC enhances overall system performance and robustness by ensuring the chosen set-points are tailored to the underlying controller designs.
 To validate our claims, we present three case studies: an illustrative example, a bioreactor case study, and a multi-loop evaporator process.
-Our results demonstrate the effectiveness of ARRTOC in achieving the delicate balance between optimality and operability in RTO and control.
+The proposed approach is found to improve RTO objectives, such as profit, by as much as $50\%$ in some case studies compared to RTO formulations which ignore the performance of the control layers.